-To ensure that the system of internal control is operating to an acceptable standard and that the risk management policies in place are adequate in managing risks in a manner acceptable to the Board, the Company has outsourced its internal audit function to Messrs UHY & CO who reports to the Audit and Risk Committee.
-UHY & CO have unlimited access to the Company's accounting database, administrative systems and documents.
+To ensure that the system of internal control is operating to an acceptable standard and that the risk management policies in place are adequate in managing risks in a manner acceptable to the Board, the Company has outsourced its internal audit function to Messrs UHY Advisory Ltd ('UHY') who reports to the Audit and Risk Committee.
+UHY have unlimited access to the Company's accounting database, administrative systems and documents.

-Internal Audit reports prepared by Messrs UHY & CO are circulated to management and members of the ARC following which necessary recommendations are made to the Board.
-No internal audit was carried out during the year under review due to Covid-19.
-An internal audit plan for years 2022/2023 has been presented to the Audit and Risk Committee in May 2022.
+Internal Audit reports prepared by Messrs UHY are circulated to management and members of the ARC following which necessary recommendations are made to the Board and during the year under review two internal audit exercises were carried out due.